z-wenlin/gpdb/el7_el8_upgrade.md

         FROM
         might_affected_tables group by (prelid, coll, attname, parisdefault) )
-        select prelid::regclass::text as partitionname, coll, attname, bool_or(parisdefault) as parhasdefault from par_has_default group by (prelid, coll, attname)
+        select prelid, prelid::regclass::text as partitionname, coll, attname, bool_or(parisdefault) as parhasdefault from par_has_default group by (prelid, coll, attname) ;
 ```
 2. How to do pre-check
 - Indexes